SwiftDil/swiftdil-postman/README.md

 Using Postman with the SwiftDil API is similar to making manual HTTP requests e.g. using [cURL](https://curl.haxx.se), only easier.

 ## Authenticate
-Before you can use the API, you need to authenticate yourself.
-The API will validate your clientid/username and API key, and return an authentication token if you are successfully authenticated.
+Before you can use our API, you need to authenticate yourself.
+The API will validate your clientid/username and API key, and return an access token if you are successfully authenticated.
 This token will need to be sent in the header of all subsequent calls to the API.

 We have created an environment variable (i.e. `accessTokenUser`) to hold the token for you.